PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/DS1_IntroductionToDataScience/Quantifying our world into data.md

+---
+sort: 3
+---

-﻿# Data Science 1, Lesson 1: Lecture - The World in Data
+# Data Science 1, Lesson 1: Lecture - The World in Data

 This lecture/workshop/session will focus on how we can see and quantify our world into data.
 We are going to cover some basic concepts and apply those concepts to a mock-assessment.